PrajnaAvidya/prompt-shaper/README.md

 - **Parameters** - One or more arguments passed to a slot or a function.
 Parameters are strings.
 - **Function** - Does "something" and the result is rendered on page, or assigned to a variable.
 - **Raw Mode** - Processing mode where PromptShaper tags are not parsed, useful for code analysis or preserving exact syntax.
-- **Template-Only Mode** - Processing mode where LLM integration is disabled using `--no-llm`, useful for pure templating without requiring an OpenAI API key.
+- **Template-Only Mode** - Processing mode where LLM integration is disabled using `--disable-llm`, useful for pure templating without requiring an OpenAI API key.

 **Note: You must set the OPENAI_API_KEY environment variable for LLM features (`--interactive`, `--generate`) to work.
-Template processing with `--no-llm` requires no API key.**
+Template processing with `--disable-llm` requires no API key.**